Meet the Course & Curriculum Support Team!

 The Academic Calendar will help you know when Instruction begins and ends, and when holidays are scheduled.

-- This is UC Berkeley's web-based learning environment.
+- bcourses is UC Berkeley's web-based learning environment.
 It enables instructors and GSIs to create course websites that extend teaching and learning activities outside the classroom.

-- Training workshops are often available through ETS.
+- Training workshops are often available through Research, Teaching, and Learning (RTL).
 See workshop schedule for upcoming events.